fluiddyn/fluidimage/doc/tutorials/tuto_piv.md

 type(piv1)
 ```

-Let's see what are the attributes for one pass.
+Let's see what are the attributes for one pass (see
+{class}`fluidimage.data_objects.piv.HeavyPIVResults`).
 First the first pass:

 ```{code-cell} ipython3
 [s for s in dir(piv0) if not s.startswith('_')]